 The Trust continues to assist in the provision of nursery care, primary and secondary education to children in the Iringa area of central Tanzania (the "Area").
-Through partnerships, we help manage over 55 nursery schools in 4 villages in the Area boarding over 4,000 mostly orphaned children, as well as providing monthly distributions of supplies, including food to the schools.
+Through partnerships, we have supported the building and running of 73 nursery schools across the region, allowing over 3,300 children access to primary education and providing jobs to 143 local teachers.
+Help the Village helps poorer children and young adults in the community to attend school by funding school fees and providing school uniforms, shoes and textbooks to 315 children.